serpenscaput/wl9/Silencer (Demo)/Silencer (Demo) - readme.txt

 the difficulty.
 We have tested the game, and it is completely beatable on all skill levels.
 Don't send us complaint emails, unless you think it's really a problem!

-Thanks, and any comments and questions you can send to skrathbun@earthlink.net
+Thanks, and any comments and questions you can send to skrathbun (at) earthlink.net